Computy-GmbH/yii2-notifications/README.md

 This list documents all breaking changes to webzop/yii2-notifications:

+- php < 8.1 is no longer supported
 - The notification plug-in option "markAsReadLabel" is now called "unreadLabel"
 - i18n for "es", "it", "pt" is incomplete